-A co-worker who doesn’t pull their weight; there is at least one in every office!
+A colleague who doesn’t pull their weight; there is at least one in every office!
 The one that gets pulled along by the team and somehow slithers out of responsibilities at work.
-The one who doesn’t give 100% to a project, who seems to spend more of their day online shopping than doing work.
+The one who doesn’t give 100% to a project.
+The one who seems to spend more of their day online shopping than doing work!

 However, it can be difficult to determine the best course of action when dealing with a slack co-worker.
 Should you confront them?
 Ignore them?
 Inform your boss?

 These are some potential steps you can take in dealing with this colleague.

 You first need to establish if the problem is small and whether you can see the light at the end of the tunnel.
 If so, it might be best to bear it for a while.
 However, if there is a significant problem with a fellow employee and the amount of work they are doing, it’s important that you don’t let your feelings fester when you can do something about it.